-In this day and age, you’d be hard-pressed to find many interiors, commercial or residential, that are untouched by drywall.
-Gypsum board’s cost-efficiency and convenience are hard to beat.
+Take a look around the room right now.
+You’d be hard-pressed to find many interiors, commercial or residential, that are untouched by drywall.
+Gypsum board is a cost-effective and convenient way to finish interior walls and ceilings.
+It’s everywhere!

 What is the Best Sandpaper Grit for Drywall?